drjack0/iot2020-2021/sekkyone_mesh/README.md

 We can read that power, current and voltage consumptions are not soo heavy and are approximately similar in the 3 application nodes that have the same firmware.

-From the graphs we can see that there is an initial peak due to the firmware flash and various subsequent minor peaks, corresponding to the various measurements which, although simulated, temporarily awaken the device
+From the graphs we can see that there is an **initial peak due to the firmware flash** and **various subsequent minor peaks, corresponding to the various measurements** which, although simulated, temporarily awaken the device

 ## EC2 Machine

-For the EC2 machine code and usage, see the script in its relative folder and upload it to your cloud server.
-Access the Server with ssh, open 1883 port and start the script, that will listen for incoming communications on port previously mentioned
+For the EC2 machine code and usage, see the **script** in its relative folder and upload it to your cloud server.
+Access the Server with ssh, open 1883 port and start the script, that will **listen for incoming communications on port previously mentioned**, helped by an auxiliary mosquitto.rsmb broker.

 ## IoT-Lab Setup

-In order to set up the FIT/IoT-Lab enviroment, it is enough to follow the [Jupyter notebook](./iot-lab/sekkyone-mesh.ipynb) provided in the iot-lab folder, which explains every step to perform in order to reproduce the experiment, flash the firmwares and run the MQTT/SN broker.
+In order to set up the FIT/IoT-Lab enviroment, it is enough to follow the **[Jupyter notebook](./iot-lab/sekkyone-mesh.ipynb)** provided in the iot-lab folder, which explains every step to perform in order to reproduce the experiment, flash the firmwares and run the MQTT/SN broker.

 ## Backend and Dashboard implementations

-The "post message" api endpoint now can handle multiple device and route messages to target devices.
+The "post message" api endpoint now can handle **multiple device and route messages to target devices**.

-Dashboard is updated in order to display aggregated values of every device, and average, minimum and maximum calculated on all devices
+Dashboard is updated in order to **display aggregated values** of every device, and average, minimum and maximum calculated on all devices